 My number one place to go in town is, strangely, the Ginger Man.
 I’m being facetious, of course, the Ginger Man is both a great place to eat as well as an excellent place to enjoy a drink.
 The Ginger Man has a very extensive beer menu, so hipsters of the world can rejoice in their many options here.
 The atmosphere of this pub is cozy with very friendly and amenable staff, but the bar gets very lively with a generally younger crowd, especially on weekends.

-My favorite place in Greenwich (and the only reason it’s so far down the list is the distance from the Inn) is Bruce Park Grill.
-This place has been serving locals for generations (ie: it’s not uncommon for me to run into my father’s friends here) and is well-known for its typically (and proudly) divey atmosphere complete with shuffleboard.
-The best part is (besides the cheapest beers in downtown Greenwich) this bar is made so much better by its proximity to Greenwich Avenue.
-And the Bruce Park Grill menu is defined by their greasy pizza.
+My favorite place in Greenwich (and the only reason it’s so far down the list is the distance from the Inn) was Bruce Park Grill.
+This place was serving locals for generations (ie: it’s not uncommon for me to run into my father’s friends here) and is well-known for its typically (and proudly) divey atmosphere complete with shuffleboard.
+The best part was (besides the cheapest beers in downtown Greenwich) this bar was made so much better by its proximity to Greenwich Avenue.
+And the Bruce Park Grill menu was defined by their greasy pizza.
 Enough said.

-Finally, a brilliant way to start a summer evening out is to visit L’Escale on the water.
+Finally, a brilliant way to start a summer evening out is to visit L’Escale.
+This top pick of Greenwich restaurants on the water is a perfect spot to start your evening..
 While too expensive to enjoy many drinks, it’s definitely worth a visit to start your night with a drink out on their patio overlooking Greenwich Harbor.
 Just be sure to not go on too buggy a night.
 Some of the characters you’ll meet at the L’Escale bar may make the entirety of your night!
 If you’re feeling hungry, this is also one of the best French restaurants in Greenwich CT.

 This is one of those restaurants in Greenwich, CT, that’s steadily becoming more and more well-regarded as time goes on.
 Its farm to table menu is very good, but in my opinion, it’s a better place for drinks.
 The decor of Harvest Wine Bar on Greenwich Avenue makes a quiet conversation fairly difficult, though if you have a couple glasses of wine (or beer) here, you won’t mind how noisy it can be, and will likely have started contributing to the noise.